Air Creation Trek: Design and development

 Developed from the earlier Air Creation GTE, the Trek was designed to comply with the Fédération Aéronautique Internationale microlight category, including the category's maximum gross weight of 450 kg.
 The Trek features a cable-braced hang glider-style high-wing, weight-shift controls, a two-seats-in-tandem, open cockpit, tricycle landing gear with wheel pants and a single engine in pusher configuration.

-The aircraft is made from bolted-together aluminum tubing, and is commonly fitted with the Air Creation Fun 450 wing, which has a single surface covered in Dacron sailcloth.
+The aircraft is made from bolted-together aluminium tubing, and is commonly fitted with the Air Creation Fun 450 wing, which has a single surface covered in Dacron sailcloth.
 The 10 m span Fun wing is supported by a single tube-type kingpost and uses an "A" frame weight-shift control bar.
 The powerplant is a Japanese, twin cylinder, air-cooled, four-stroke, dual-ignition 60 hp HKS 700E engine.
 This engine choice provides similar reliability, smoothness and fuel economy to the Rotax 912, but at a much lower cost.
 With the HKS 700E engine the aircraft is designated as the Air Creation Trek 700E.

 The Trek has an empty weight of 190 kg and a gross weight of 450 kg, giving a useful load of 260 kg.
 With full fuel of 38 L the payload is 233 kg.

 In addition to the Fun wing, the more high performance double surface Air Creation iXess wing can alternatively be fitted.